 “For highly irritated, tender, scaly scalps, oatmeal-based exfoliants can assist with turning over the skin cells while offering reparative properties to the tissues of the scalp,” says Hill.
 This specialized scrub combines brown sugar and oatmeal to gently exfoliate, provide moisture, and increase circulation to the hair follicles.
 These ingredients exfoliate in a balanced way without adding excess oil or drying out your scalp.

 Combine all of the ingredients in a bowl.
-Shampoo your hair first to remove any styling products, and then scoop a small amount of this scrub into the palm of your hand.
+Shampoo your hair first to remove any styling products.
+Then scoop a small amount of this scrub into the palm of your hand.
 Work it into your scalp using a circular motion.
-Rinse your hair thoroughly.
+Rinse your hair thoroughly and shampoo, if desired.

 Is your scalp dry?